zhang4952/visualassignment/README.md

 # visualportfolio
 ##Portfolio created for the course "Visual Analysis with D3.js"
-Instructor: Olga Buchel
+ - Instructor: Olga Buchel
-June 6 - July 3, 2016
+ - June 6 - July 3, 2016

+##To use the code
+ - Download the html and /data to local
+ - Open html with a modern browser supporting SVG and CSS3